Enjoyweaver/JustMemeing/README.md

-Safe Meme is the dashboard for all memes.
+Safe Meme is the dashboard for you to find a safe meme.